Bryan Barnett (politician)

-Political Career
+Political career

 Rochester Hills city council

 Barnett served on the city council for Rochester Hills for six years between 2000 and his election as mayor in 2006.

 Mayor of Rochester Hills

 Barnett was appointed mayor in 2006 to serve the remainder of mayor Pat Somerville's term when she resigned due to poor health.
 He would be elected to the office in 2007.
 During his tenure he has worked to improve the quality of life in the city.
 It has been named the safest city in Michigan with a population over 70,000, and it's consistently ranked in the top 25 best cities to live in the United States.
 In order to achieve this high standard of living, Barnett is known for his bipartisanship, consistently working with Democratic mayors and with the state government in Lansing.
 He has also sought to improve local participation in municipal government by running events and festivities, increasing local attendance to his speeches from just 30 individuals to over a thousand.
 He also led the city through the COVID-19 pandemic and promoted a "rebound" effort for people to spend more time in public parks as opposed to in-home quarantine, resulting in a 300% increase in park usage in a year.

 In Rochester Hills, mayors can only be on the ballot for two terms for a major party.
-However, Barnett would successfully run for two more additional terms as a write-in candidate, bypassing the term limit.
-In his most recent election in 2019 he won with 8,251 of the 9,156 votes cast, with an additional 720 votes being invalid write-ins with his name spelled wrong.
+However, Barnett has successfully run for three more terms as a write-in candidate, bypassing the term limit.
+In 2019 he won with 8,251 of the 9,156 votes cast, with an additional 720 votes being invalid write-ins with his name spelled wrong.
+In 2023 he was re-elected with 11,029 write-in votes of 16,986 total votes.